spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/mtr-computation/coregistering-mt0-mt1.rst

    - ``warp_mt02mt1.nii.gz`` : The warping field to transform the MT0 image to the MT1 space.
    - ``warp_mt12mt0.nii.gz`` : The warping field to transform the MT1 image to the MT0 space.

-Once the command has finished, at the bottom of your terminal there will be instructions for inspecting the results using either :ref:`Quality Control (QC) <qc>` reports or :ref:`fsleyes-instructions`.
+Once the command has finished, at the bottom of your terminal there will be instructions for inspecting the results using :ref:`Quality Control (QC) <qc>` reports.
+Optionally, If you have :ref:`fsleyes-instructions` installed, a ``fsleyes`` command will printed as well.

 .. figure:: https://raw.githubusercontent.com/spinalcordtoolbox/doc-figures/master/mtr-computation/mt-registration-mt0-mt1.png
    :align: center